TurboGunner/CUDA-Simulation/README.md

 Move to 3D from 2D Navier-Stokes, and add the requisite functional and data structure changes necessary.

-Further optimize memory allocation and usage via possible device pointers for the respective data structures for the fluid simulation.
+Figure out issue pertaining the Blender lack of displaying and usage of velocity fields in the VDB export.

 Add in a timestep to finally allow for animated VDB sequence support.